We are committed to your safety and take our responsibilities on gas safety very seriously. As your landlord we will make sure that:

-We will contact you by telephone about three weeks before your safety check is due, to agree a time and date convenient to you.
+We will phone you roughly three weeks before your gas safety check is due, to agree an appointment on a date and time that suits you.
 If we do not manage to contact you after three attempts, we will schedule an appointment for you, and write to confirm that date and time.
 If the appointment does not suit, please let us know as soon as possible so we can rearrange.
-You must allow us access to carry out this safety check, it is a legal requirement and part of your tenancy agreement.
-If you do not allow us access, we may enter your property by force, and charge you for repairs.

 - if you allow us access;